 - Mark Igo

-As a founder of MyHockeyLive.com, Mark found a way of incorporating his marketing expertise with his passion for hockey.
+As a founder of MyHockeyLive.com, Mark found a way of incorporating his marketing and media expertise with his passion for hockey.
 MyHockeyLive.com launched in 2013 and immediately became the premier live-streaming hockey website in New England.
 Today, the site continues to be supported by millions of hockey fans across the world.
 Like other MHL team members, Mark wears a variety of hats from sales to marketing to color commentary.
 Mark is a native of Hingham, Mass., where he played, coached and presided over various youth sports groups.
-When he is away from the rink, Mark umpires Varsity and Legion baseball across the South Shore and the Cape.
+When he is away from the rink, Mark umpires College baseball across New England.
 His favorite hobby is chasing a little white ball around a golf course.

 - Pat and Sally Serio